-The amounts you include at item P8 should be based on the STS accounting method.
-If your accounting system or financial statements do not reflect the STS accounting rules, you may need to make additional adjustments at the RECONCILIATION ADJUSTMENTS section.
-For more information about these adjustments, see pages 32-34.
-In addition to the STS accounting method there are also specific STS rules for depreciation as explained on page 23, and for trading stock as explained on pages 17-18.
+You should base the amounts you include at item P8 on the STS accounting method.
+If your accounting system or financial statements do not reflect the STS accounting rules, you may need to make additional adjustments at the Reconciliation adjustments section.
+For more information about these adjustments, see pages 36-41.
+In addition to the STS accounting method, there are also specific STS rules for depreciation as explained on page 25, and for trading stock as explained on pages 18-19.